thriveweb/sailing-paradise/content/boatTours/2018-08-31-christmas-parties.md

     https://www.youtube.com/watch?v=vr0qNXmkUJ8&list=PLNhzc-Os3JK8ExayVzzoHVvP2c0-4_oqt
 contentColumnTitle: Not your average office Christmas Party!
 contentColumn: >-

-  Work Christmas Parties...the one day (or night) of the year that has the potential to bring the team together in a way that no team meeting or corporate event can do, but sadly often falls flat.
   If your Gold Coast Christmas Party has fallen into the 'get me out of here this is soooooo dull' category once too often, we are here to help fix that!

-  Aboard your own private catamaran you call the shots and our crew are on hand to help make your Christmas Party perfect for your group.
+  Aboard your own private catamaran our crew are on hand to help make your Christmas Party perfect for your group.

-  So what floats your boat?
+  ## Christmas Party Ideas

+  Got your own ideas?
+Tell us what floats your boat and we'll do our best to make it happen.
+Some options include;

   * A relaxed sunset cruise with canapes and champagne,